Jade Plant Care: 7 Secrets to Keep Yours Thriving

 My Fertilizing Routine

-• When: Only during the growing season (spring through early fall)
+• When: only during the growing season (spring through early fall)

-• Frequency: Once a month maximum
+• Frequency: once a month maximum

-• Strength: Dilute to half the recommended dose
+• Strength: dilute to half the recommended dose

-• Type: Balanced liquid fertilizer or succulent-specific formula
+• Type: balanced liquid fertilizer or succulent-specific formula

-• Winter: Don’t fertilize at all—the plant is dormant
+• Winter: don’t fertilize at all — the plant is dormant

-Step 6: Propagation—Free Plants Forever
+Step 6: Propagation — Free Plants Forever

 One of the best things about jade plants?
 They’re ridiculously easy to propagate.
-I’ve grown three new plants from my original—all for free.
+I’ve grown three new plants from my original — all for free.

 Stem Cutting Method (My Favorite)